MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 : A Behemoth point of view for Golgoroth Contest Challenge Mode can be found [here](https://www.youtube.com/watch?v=0MUnKoyJVEI).

+## Triumph Challenge: Taking Turns

+No player can obtain Golgoroth's Gaze again until each player has obtained it.
+Uncertain if each player must obtain it at least once or if players must do a full party cycle forever.

 ## Rewards
 One of the following:
 - {{ site.data.destiny.drops.kf.scout_rifle }}